petermr/tigr2ess/installation/mac/INSTALLATION.md

 >nvm install 7

-Check for the installed node version and enable it.
+Check for the installed node version and enable nvm to use installed node.
 Run following command over terminal.

->node on
+>nvm on

 >nvm use 7.x.x